Student Handbook for Master of Science Degree in Biomedical Engineering

 VII.
 Thesis Committee

-The Thesis Committee is comprised of at least three members approved by the BME Department Chairperson.
-The Chairperson/Director of the Thesis Committee must have a primary or secondary/adjunct faculty appointment in the joint BME Department.
+The Thesis Committee is comprised of at least three members approved by the Chairperson of the BME Department.
+The Chairperson/Director of the Thesis Committee must have a primary or secondary/adjunct faculty appointment in the Joint BME Department.
 In addition, the Chairperson/Director of the Thesis Committee must have competence in the proposed area of research, hold a terminal degree in their discipline, be an active scholar, and have an MCW Graduate School Faculty Member Appointment at the PhD level.
-At least one person on the Thesis Committee must be a primary faculty member in the joint BME Department.
-At least two of the committee members must have a regular (primary/secondary) appointment in the joint BME Department.
+At least one person on the Thesis Committee must be a primary faculty member in the Joint BME Department.
+At least two of the committee members must have a regular (primary/secondary) appointment in the Joint BME Department.

 IX.
 Thesis Defense and Oral Comprehensive Examination

 All candidates for the MS degree must defend their thesis work to the satisfaction of the Thesis Committee.
 Additionally, they must successfully pass an Oral Comprehensive Examination on the total MS program of studies.
 The Oral Comprehensive Examination is administered at the time of the Thesis Defense.
+The student should email all committee members a list of completed didactic courses prior to the Oral Comprehensive Examination.
 If a student fails the examination, the Department will review the student's entire record, and, if warranted, a second (final) examination will be given.

-Copies of the thesis must be submitted by the student to the Thesis Committee at least two weeks in advance of the thesis defense and oral comprehensive examination.
+Copies of the thesis, along with a list of completed didactic courses, must be submitted by the student to the Thesis Committee at least two weeks in advance of the thesis defense and oral comprehensive examination.

-The Thesis Committee Director will inform the Chairperson of the joint BME Department of the outcome of the examination, who in turn files this information with the MU Graduate School in a "Master's Comprehensive Examination Report" form.
+The Chairperson/Director of the Thesis Committee will inform the Chairperson of the BME Department of the outcome of the examination, who in-turn files this information with the MU Graduate School in a "Master's Comprehensive Examination Report" form.
 It is the obligation of the student to arrange a time and place on campus for their Thesis Defense and Oral Comprehensive Examination that are suitable for all Thesis Committee members, and to meet all appropriate deadlines indicated in the MU Graduate School "Academic Calendar."

 A student must complete all of the requirements for a MS degree within six years.
 If courses from other universities are transferred into the BME MS degree program and if those courses were taken prior to work at MU and MCW, the beginning date of the first course will be used to establish the beginning of the student’s time period.

-The Learning Objectives of the joint BME MS degree program and their assessment provide tools that ensure continuous quality improvement.
+The Learning Objectives of the Joint MU-MCW MS degree program in BME and their assessment provide tools that ensure continuous quality improvement.
 Graduates earning the MS degree will be able to:

 • Communication of Technical Information Appropriately for Audience: This is measured via the thesis defense and a survey sheet that is completed by each of the Thesis Committee members.
 This requires: a professional quality oral and graphic presentation; a professional quality written thesis.

 • Demonstrate Technical Proficiency in at least one area of BME: This is measured via the thesis defense and a survey that is completed by each of the Thesis Committee members.
-This requires: demonstration of factual knowledge of engineering and life science; the ability to critically evaluate the work of others in thesis related research area.
+This requires: demonstration of factual knowledge of engineering and life science; the ability to critically evaluate the work of others in the thesis-related research area.

 • Critical Evaluation of the Application of Scientific Methods in Addressing BME Problems: This is measured via the thesis defense and a survey that is completed by each of the Thesis Committee members.
 This requires: effective use of library and electronic resources for literature research; defendable conclusions and main arguments supported by research; ability to solve interdisciplinary problems.